bekk/funksjonell-frontend/day2/README.md

 ```
 * Let the `<Card>` component render an image from the URL passed in from `props.game.item`.

 * When `props.game.open` is set to `false`, render an image using the URL `cardBacksideUrl` rather than the URL from `props.game.item`.
-Remember that you can test different states by changing the values in the `data` object.
+Remember that you can test different states by changing the values in the `game` object.

 * If `props.game.matched` is set to `true`, add the className `matched` to the card `<div>`